Internships, Practica, and Job Shadows

-Students are allowed to register for summer internships, practica and job shadows in the fall term immediately following the experience with advance approval of the faculty advisor and the Enterprise Resource Center.
+Students are allowed to register for summer internships, practica and job shadows in the fall term immediately following the experience with advance approval of the faculty advisor and the Friesen Center for Service and Experiential Learning.
 Internships, practica and job shadows of this nature should require some work carrying over into the fall term, whether it is the final oral or written debriefing with the faculty advisor or another requirement of the project.

 For experiences that do not occur during the summer, students must register for credit for the experience in the term of participation in the experience.
-Students whose internship, practicum or job shadow experience overlaps two terms must register during one of the terms which the experience overlaps.
+Students whose internship, practicum, or job shadow experience overlaps two terms must register druing on of the terms which the experience overlaps.

 An independent study allows a student to pursue an academic interest outside the regular curriculum.
 Its purpose is to supplement the regular approaches of study rather than to substitute for regular curricular offerings.
 It should be undertaken only by a student who is primarily self-motivated and requires minimal supervision by the faculty member after the project has been structured.

 A directed study is an individualized offering of a regular course which the student has been unable to schedule but which is required in the student's program.
 Course assignments will be outlined by the faculty member.
 Periodic meetings will be held between the student and the instructor to review progress and clarify material.
 If desired the student may request consultation time equal to one-half the hours the regular course would meet in which case it would then be considered a tutorial and the student would be required to pay a tutorial fee per credit hour in addition to regular tuition.